 Galactosemia can be identified earlier through newborn screening.

 - Beutler test.
-A screening test called Beutler test can be used to test for the disorder.
+A screening test called the Beutler test can be used to test for the disorder.

 - Newborn screening.
 A positive (ie, abnormal) indication on the newborn screen must be followed by a quantitative erythrocyte galactose-1-phosphate uridyltransferase (GALT) analysis by a laboratory that routinely performs biochemical genetic testing and consultation.